 Senior Fellow, Center for Global Liberty and Prosperity, Cato Institute

 Mustafa Akyol is a senior fellow at the Cato Institute’s Center for Global Liberty and Prosperity, where he focuses on the intersection of public policy, Islam, and modernity.
-He is the author of Reopening Muslim Minds: A Return to Reason, Freedom, and Tolerance (2021), “Why, As A Muslim, I Defend Liberty” (2021), The Islamic Jesus: How the King of the Jews Became a Prophet of the Muslims (2017), and Islam without Extremes: A Muslim Case for Liberty (2011).“The Thinking Muslim,” a popular podcast, defined Akyol as “probably the most notable Muslim modernist and reformer.”
-In July 2021, the Prospect magazine of the UK also listed him among “The world’s top 50 thinkers.”
+He is the author of Reopening Muslim Minds: A Return to Reason, Freedom, and Tolerance (2021), Why, as a Muslim, I Defend Liberty (2021), The Islamic Jesus: How the King of the Jews Became a Prophet of the Muslims (2017), and Islam without Extremes: A Muslim Case for Liberty (2011)---all of which have been translated into several languages.

 NF Podcast: Islam, Christ, and Liberty

 VIDEO: TED Talk: "Faith vs. Tradition in Islam" (https://www.ted.com/talks/mustafa_akyol_faith_versus_tradition_in_islam)

 Jordan Peterson podcast: "Islam, Christ, and Liberty" (https://www.youtube.com/watch?v=9b8kprIQ-yo)